spikying/chptr/README.md

   NAME  filename pattern or chapter number to delete

 OPTIONS
-  -h, --help                               show CLI help -p, --path=path                          [default: .]
+  -c, --compact                            Compact chapter numbers at the same time -h, --help                               show CLI help

+  -n, --[no-]notify                        show a notification box when build is completed.
+Use --no-notify to suppress
+                                           notification

+  -p, --path=path                          [default: .]
 Path where root of project files are

   -t, --type=all|summary|chapter|metadata  [default: all] Delete either chapter file, summary file, metadata file or